Stuyk/ramblings/economically-rigged.md

 You own nothing.

+Many states allow for tax lien sales, where a third party can pay your overdue property taxes in exchange for a lien on your property.
+If unpaid this results in foreclosure.

 ## Social Security

 You're paying into a system until about 2034 and then we'll be completely out of money in our social safety net for the elderly.